 Learn the basics of coding and transfer that knowledge to your students

-This course will help you develop your critical, creative and computational thinking.
-Coding and programming are key growth areas in the 2020s and are expected to expand even further with the advancement of new technologies.
+This Erasmus+ KA1 course will help you develop your critical, creative and computational thinking.
+Coding and programming are key growth areas in the 2020s.
+They are expected to expand even further with the advancement of new technologies.
 That’s why it is important and useful to understand the basics of the intricate workings of computers and their programmes.
 In addition to creating your own content, you will also learn how to transfer it to your classroom and engage your students.

 Encourage playful learning in classroom with the help of digital tool Scratch

 Our experienced Erasmus teacher trainers will teach you how to use Scratch, the worlds largest community for coding with easy and intuitive graphic user interface (GUI).
 You will be able to create your own digital stories, coupled with animations and even games in no time.
 This free tool is used worldwide and available in over 70 languages making it the perfect entry point to coding for people of all ages.
 You will learn about the basic terms such as variables, loops and conditionals.
 Above all, you will use learned knowledge in popular programming language, Python.
 We will also teach you how to create your first algorithm from scratch using the knowledge and computer logic you’ve learnt from Scratch.

 Develop practical skills and hands-on approach in a creative way